CMSgov/ab2d/Deploy/documentation/Mac-Developer-SemanticBits.md

 ## Install or update jq

-1. Install Packer using HomeBrew
+1. Install jq using HomeBrew

    ```ShellSession
    $ brew install jq
    ```

-2. Verify the packer installation by checking the version of packer
+2. Verify the jq installation by checking the version of jq

    ```ShellSession
    $ jq --version